 Use pheromones.
 For some dogs, products such as the Adaptil diffuser, spray or collar can help them feel a little calmer.

 Try desensitization and counterconditioning.
-To help desensitize your dog to storm sounds, on days without storms, play a recording of thunder at a volume so low, it’s not upsetting to them.
+To help desensitize your dog to storm sounds, on days without storms, play a recording of thunder at a volume so low that it’s not upsetting to them.
 Then offer your dog treats or a stuffed Kong to counter-condition, or help them associate a positive with the perceived negative of the recorded sounds.
 Over several days to weeks, in 10-minute sessions, gradually increase the volume of the recording, always pairing it with the treats or a toy.
 This may help some dogs learn to not be afraid of the noise.
 However, the fear may be rooted in other aspects of the storm (changes in barometric pressure, static electricity, etc.) so your dog may need additional therapies.

 Work with a board-certified veterinary behaviorist.
-For some dogs with intense fears, it may take patience, dedication and the guidance of a behavior specialist to help your dog learn how weather the storm.
+For some dogs with intense fears, it may take patience, dedication and the guidance of a behavior specialist to help your dog learn how to weather the storm.

 RELATED POST: Pop, Pop, KaBOOM!
 Managing Your Pet’s Fireworks Fear